-The "no driving" defense is a common legal defense to California DUI charges.
+The "no driving" defense is a common legal defense to DUI charges.
 It is used primarily when nobody (including the police) actually saw the defendant drive.

-Not all vehicle crimes are observed by a police officer or other witness.
+Not all vehicle crimes are observed by a police officer or another witness.
 This is especially true when there has been an accident or the car breaks down.
 The police typically don't arrive on the scene until driving has stopped.
 Often the people involved aren't in the car.

 If there is a reasonable doubt that the defendant was the one who drove a vehicle, the defendant cannot be convicted of a crime involving driving.